Andreyy96/final-project/README.md

 ## Env File

-- create .env in main folder project,
+- all configurations are in the main folder in the .env file
-- copy and fill environment variables from .env.example

 ## Problems